MikaUhr/IMPIA/README.md

   - threads - set this to the maximum number of cores you want to be using in a run (default: 4).
 - Model parameter
   - gene_clustering - the gene clustering parameter in MMseqs2
-    - cluster_mode: 0: Setcover, 1: connected component, 2: Greedy clustering by sequence length  3: Greedy clustering by sequence length (low mem) (default: 2)
+    - cluster_mode - 0: Setcover, 1: connected component, 2: Greedy clustering by sequence length  3: Greedy clustering by sequence length (low mem) (default: 2)
-    - cov_mode: 0: coverage of query and target, 1: coverage of target, 2: coverage of query 3: target seq. length needs be at least x% of query length, 4: query seq. length needs be at least x% of target length (default: 1)
+    - cov_mode - 0: coverage of query and target, 1: coverage of target, 2: coverage of query 3: target seq. length needs be at least x% of query length, 4: query seq. length needs be at least x% of target length (default: 1)
-    - c: list matches above this fraction of aligned (covered) residues (default: 0.9)
+    - c - list matches above this fraction of aligned (covered) residues (default: 0.9)
-    - s: sensitivity will be automatically determined but can be adjusted (default: 7)
+    - s - sensitivity will be automatically determined but can be adjusted (default: 7)
-    - kmer: kmer per sequence (default: 20)
+    - kmer - kmer per sequence (default: 20)
-  - spatial_covariation
+  - spatial_covariation - the spatial covariation model calculate the bivariate spatial association measure (L statistic) of expression levels between all gene cluster pairs.
-    - pseudo_expression: 0.001
+    - pseudo_expression - this pseudo-expression value is added when the gene expression level is 0 (default: 0.001).
+If this value is set to 0, gene clusters containing samples with zero expression levels are removed.
-    - variance: 1.0
+    - variance - gene clusters where the variance of expression levels between sites is greater than this value are used in the analysis (default: 1.0).
-    - b: 2.0
+    - b - the distance friction coefficient of weight to calculate L statistic (default: 2.0).
-    - distance: ""
+    - distance - the distance of the intestinal sites.
+Distance should be entered with the most proximal position as 0, separated by commas, e,g: "0,10,15" (do not include spaces).
-    - L_threshold: 0.885
+    - L_threshold - when the bivariate spatial association measure (L statistic) exceeds this threshold, the gene cluster pair is defined as a covariate gene (default: 0.885)

 ### Step3: Execute the workflow